EPFL-LAPD/TVAM-code/README.md

 ```
 * One example file for an optimization could be  below.
 Please note, the `pixel_size`, `aperture_radius`, `focus_distance`, `distance` are highly setup specific.
 * Try playing with the `weight_sparsity` as the patterns might look very noise or sparse otherwise.
+* LED power is controlled via `upSERIES` and controls the electric current.
 ```
 {
     "vial": {